chengchengchels/Machine-Learning-GOT/README.md

 I tried to impute ‘male’ feature with its assuming correlation with ‘title’ feature, but result didn’t show significant improvement, therefore I ignored this issue given its not significant substance.
 Exploratory data analysis is conducted, facilitating feature treatment and engineering.
 This is not a perfect dataset, I abandoned some good ‘features’ for I don’t want to assign biased value to missing values.

 Initially, I used Logistic Regression classifier, of which the predictions result is included in the final excel file for comparison purpose.
 My final model is Random Forest Classifier, of which the highest mean AUC value after cross-validation is 0.790.
-(AUC score:.845)

 ### Insights & Recommendations